 Aside from sugars, starch and fiber camp out in the colon too.
 Starches include potatoes, pasta, and rice.
 (Rice does not lead to gas, though.)
 Soluble fiber found in oat bran, beans, peas, and most fruits can also give off gas.

-You probably knew that eating food causes gas, but what about eating air?
-Air swallowing is one of the most common causes of gas, and it can be caused by eating quickly and taking in large amounts of air.
+You probably knew that eating food causes gas, swallowing air is one of the most common causes of gas.
+It can be caused by eating quickly and taking in large amounts of air.

 Swallowed air primarily escapes through belching, not through the rectum, but some can still get all the way through.